zibneuro/brainvispy/doc/install_vtk_osx.md

 ![Cmake OS X screenshot 1](cmake_osx_screenshot_1.PNG "")

 * Hit **Configure** and wait until it is done.
-Change the blue marked entries as shown:
+Change the entries marked by a red dot as shown:

 ![Cmake OS X screenshot 2](cmake_osx_screenshot_2.PNG "")